TL;DR

 15. Survicate

-Survicate is a survey tool for businesses that want to collect customer feedback.
-Once set up, you can get ongoing insights from customers, so that your team can continually react and improve your acquisition, engagement, and retention.
+Survicate is a survey software for businesses that want to collect customer feedback using a survey template.
+Once set up, you can get ongoing insights from customers, so that your team can continually react and improve your acquisition, engagement, and.

 Key features: